 Capital City Bank Group, Inc. ("CCBG") is a financial holding company headquartered in Tallahassee, Florida.
-CCBG was incorporated under Florida law on December 13, 1982, to acquire five national banks and one state bank that all subsequently became part of CCBG's bank subsidiary, Capital City Bank ("CCB" or the "Bank").
+CCBG interpretated under Florida law on December 13, 1982, to acquire five national banks and one state bank that all subsequently of CCBG's bank subsidiary, Capital City Bank ("CCB" or the "Bank").
 The Bank commenced operations in 1895.
-In this report, the terms "Company," "we," "us," or "our" mean CCBG and all subsidiaries included in our consolidated financial statements.
+This report, the terms "Company," "we," "us," or "our" mean CCBG and all subsidiaries included in our consolidated financialts.

-CCBG is one of the largest publicly traded financial holding companies headquartered in Florida and has approximately \$4.5 billion in assets.
-We provide a full range of banking services, including traditional deposit and credit services, mortgage banking, asset management, trust, merchant services, bankcards, securities brokerage services and financial advisory services, including the sale of life insurance, risk management and asset protection services.
-The Bank has 58 banking offices and 89 ATMs/ITMs in Florida, Georgia, and Alabama.
-Through Capital City Home Loans, LLC ("CCHL"), we have 33 additional offices in the Southeast for our mortgage banking business.
-The majority of the revenue (excluding CCHL), approximately 86%, is derived from our Florida market areas while approximately 13% and 1% of the revenue is derived from our Georgia and other market areas, respectively.
-Approximately 52% of the revenue from CCHL is derived from our Georgia market areas while approximately 39% and 9% is derived from our Florida and other market areas, respectively.
+CCBG is one of the largest publicly traded financial holding companies headquartered in Florida and has approximately \$415 on in assets.
+We provide a full range of banking services, including traditional deposit and credit services, mortgage bastleting an agement, trust, merchant services, bankcards, securities brokerage services and financial advisory services, including sake of life insurance, risk management and asset protection services.
+The Bank has 58 banking offices and 89 ATMs/ITMs Filorida, Georgia, and Alabama.
+Through Capital City Home Loans, LLC ("CCHL"), we have 33 additional offices in Stautheast for our mortgage banking business.
+The majority of the revenue (excluding CCHL), approximately 86%, is the trust our mortgage banking business.
+The majority of the revenue is derived from our Georgia and other transfer espectively.
+Approximately 54% of the revenue (as restated) from CCHL is derived from our Georgia market areas supplies in the derived from our Florida and other market areas, respectively.

-Below is a summary of our financial condition and results of operations for the past three fiscal years, which we believe is a sufficient period for understanding our general business development.
-Our financial condition and results of operations are more fully discussed in our Management's Discussion and Analysis on page 36 and our consolidated financial statements on page 63.
+Below is a summary of our financial condition and results of operations for the past three fiscal years, which we believe is sufficient period for understanding our general business development.
+Our financial condition and results of operations are fully discussed in our Management's Discussion and Analysis on page 40 and our consolidated financial statements on page 64.